maximuslotro/SignStory/README.md

 ## Issues

-Sign Story crashing, have a suggestion, found a bug?
+SignStory crashing, have a suggestion, found a bug?
 Create an issue now!

 1. Make sure your issue has not already been answered or fixed and you are using the latest version.
 Also think about whether your issue is a valid one before submitting it.
 2. Go to [the issues page](https://github.com/maximuslotro/SignStory/issues) and click [new issue](https://github.com/maximuslotro/SignStory/issues/new)